ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 configuration is provided for each one so you can easily include them in your PyAnsys project.

-Most of the tools presented can be configured using :ref:`the
+Most of the tools presented can be configured using :ref:`The
 \`\`pyproject.toml\`\` file`, avoiding dotfiles and thus leading to a much cleaner root project directory.